-For me, Christmas with my Minnesota family meant there was always a big tupperware of Chex Mix.
+For me, Christmas with my Minnesota family meant there was always a big tupperware of homemade chex mix.
 Probably in every room, so that it was never out of reach.
 And when I was in junior high, I ate the bagged version just about every single day.
 White bagel.
 Cream Cheese.
 Bag of Chex Mix.
-Thank goodness I’m making up for the lack of vegetables with green smoothies and simple kale salads now.
-And every game day tailgate spread (at least in Wisconsin where I’m from) included at least one variety of Chex Mix.
+To be 13… 😉

 I’m sure these memories are why a few days after Demi was born (when my parents were here helping us out, and frankly treating me like I was the baby…to which I obliged) I requested Chex Mix and cookies.